Actipro/WPF-Controls/Documentation/topics/docking/term-definitions.md

 <td>MDI</td>
 <td>

-MDI stands for Multiple Document Interface, meaning the method with which documents can be visually interacted by the end user.
+MDI stands for "Multiple Document Interface", meaning the method with which documents can be visually interacted by the end user.

 The two built-in types of MDI are Tabbed MDI and Standard MDI.